pravindev666/Tradyx-Aleph/README.md

 ## 📄 License

-**All Rights Reserved © 2024 Tradyx**
+**All Rights Reserved © 2024 Tradyxa**

 This software is proprietary and confidential.
-Unauthorized copying, modification, distribution, or use of this software, via any medium, is strictly prohibited without explicit written permission from Tradyx.
+Unauthorized copying, modification, distribution, or use of this software, via any medium, is strictly prohibited without explicit written permission from Tradyxa.

-For licensing inquiries, contact: licensing@tradyx.in
+For licensing inquiries, contact: zetaaztratech@gmail.com

 ---